arushi2610/insights-from-books/women-in-tech.md

 - A lot of people will listen to you as a leader and as a representative of your company.
 Be mindful of the image you're presenting.
 - Women are often uncomfortable acknowledging that they have power and authority.
 - A leader's job is to make good decisions about everything.
 However you make decisions, include both ethics and practicality and constantly refine.
-- When putting a team together, mix of personalities and level of respect for each other's skills is very important.
+- When putting a team together, a mix of personalities and level of respect for each other's skills is very important.
 - As a leader, it's your responsiblity to take care of your people.

 ## Entrepreneurship
 - One of the most frightening things to deal with as you're starting something is that somewhere, some other genius is working on the same idea you are.
 - Do not get so caught up in your idea that you forget to produce.
 - Worry about only two things: talk to users to find out what they want & iterate your working product ASAP.
-- Take some time to work on yourself, your abilities, your sense of responsibilityand your ability to solve conflicts before jumping into the startup world.
+- Take some time to work on yourself, your abilities, your sense of responsibility and your ability to solve conflicts before jumping into the startup world.
 - Startups are the only real way for a woman to get power in tech.

 ## Co-Founder
 - Setting goals and achieveing them is only satisafactory and realistic when you have someone to share them with on a professional level.
 - With co-founder, you are working towards a common goal.
 You should have someone to motivate you and rely on when you're unavailable or not at your best.
-- Start with someone who you think works as much or harder than you, whose skills compliment yours, and who has excellent communication skills.
+- Start with someone who you think works as much or harder than you, whose skills complement yours, and who has excellent communication skills.
 - Business and hardwork in a startup can drain and exhaust you.
 Having a solid partners can lift that burden.
 - All partners should know at least some part of how to do each other's tasks.
 - With co-founder, don't be jealous and accept your roles in advance.